freeCodeCampLisbon/eventos/basic-react/README.md

 * Good mood
 * Curiosity

-## You have to have this tools installed:
+## You have to have these tools installed:
 * Command Line.
 If you [follow this tutorial](https://www.youtube.com/watch?v=rl7PzPAZDyY&list=PLu8EoSxDXHP7tXPJp5ZmUpuT7sFvrswzf) then you have all the knowledge you need to have for this workshop.
 * Node + NPM
 	* Here's a tutorial on how to install Node and NPM for [Windows](http://blog.teamtreehouse.com/install-node-js-npm-windows) users
 	* Here's an tutorial on how to install Node and NPM for [macOS](http://blog.teamtreehouse.com/install-node-js-npm-mac) users
-* create-react-app Client installed globally via NPM (just enter "npm install -g create-react-app" in the command line)
+* create-react-app Client installed globally via NPM
+	* To install, just enter "npm install -g create-react-app" in the command line
 * Visual Studio Code (aka VSCode), [download here](https://code.visualstudio.com/), or any similar Code Editor.
 * *optional* For sharing your code during pair programming, you should have Git installed locally, and have a Github account